University Alcohol Policy

 - Students are not permitted to possess or produce false identification or identification that alters one’s age.

 - Fordham University expects all students to understand the consequences of driving under the influence of alcohol and to abide by state law.
 Students who procure alcoholic beverages for, or who serve alcoholic beverages to underage persons, who falsify documents, or who contribute in any way to illegal alcohol consumption, are not conducting themselves in a responsible manner.
 Further,a student who contributes in any way, however minor, to the intoxication of another person may be held personally liable for any injury or damage the intoxicated person causes or in which he or she becomes involved.
 For more information regarding New York State General Obligations Law, please refer to the Drug Free Campus Guidelines section of the Student Handbook.

 A Fordham University education includes due respect for the laws of the State of New York.
 The University cannot condone or remain neutral to the breach of such laws.
 Each student must assume full personal responsibility for his or her compliance with all state laws, including, but not limited to, the New York State Alcoholic Beverage Control Law and the New York State General Obligations Law (portions of which are reproduced in the Drug Free Campus Guidelines section in this handbook), and with the University policy on alcohol which, under certain circumstances, may be more restrictive than state law.

 Alcoholic beverages are not permitted in the student cafeterias of the University.
-Any exceptions to this policy must be approved in advance by the Director of Hospitality Services and abide by the registration procedures outlined below, if appropriate.
+Any exceptions to this policy must be approved in advance by the Dean of Students or designate and Dining Services and abide by the registration procedures outlined below, if appropriate.